 The PGA TOUR has used a TrackMan RADAR system to measure launch data at tournaments as part of the Shotlink system since 2007.
-Data are typically collected on one or two par 4 or par 5 holes at each tournament; although these holes are not always the "measured" driving holes (only 20 out of 48 holes on which RADAR data were reported in 2016 were "measured" driving holes).
+Data are typically collected on one or two par 4 or par 5 holes at each tournament; although these holes are not always the "measured" driving holes (only 19 out of 38 holes on which RADAR data were reported in 2017 were "measured" driving holes).
 Since the introduction of logging club selection for tee shots in 2012, these launch data are only reported for shots hit with driver.
 In practical terms this results in the exclusion of approximately 500-600 shots each year (from a population of 12,000-16,000) and as such has only a very minor effect on the value of the average launch conditions.

 The average launch conditions by year are shown in Table 5.
-It can be seen that average clubhead speed has increased by 0.5 mph from 2007 to 2016 and ball speed by 2.3 mph.
-Launch angle in 2016 is 0.3° lower than the 2007 value, while spin is 270 rpm lower in 2016.
+It can be seen that average clubhead speed has increased by 1.5 mph from 2007 to 2017 and ball speed by 3.4 mph.
+Launch angle in 2017 is 0.3° higher than the 2007 value, while spin is 236 rpm lower in 2017.
 It is also noteworthy that the launch condition set-up for the Overall Distance Standard is 10° and 2520 rpm at a clubhead speed of 120 mph.